 Just as some companion plants grow well together in the garden, there are also some that should not be grown near them. zucchini has very few plants that shouldn’t be planted near it.
 These include;

 Fennel attracts beneficial insects but it’s not a good companion for any garden food plant and not suitable for any vegetable either.
 Fennel will impede the growth of zucchini if planted near it.

 However, it is important that companion planting does replace the need for proper maintenance and preparation of your garden.
-Zucchini benefits from being combined with other varieties of vegetable, it can help it fend off pests, increase it’s access to nutrients and share garden space effectively.
+Zucchini benefits from being combined with other varieties of vegetables, it can help it fend off pests, increase its access to nutrients and share garden space effectively.